top of page

 11. Clean-up: Clean up after meet

 • City Meet: is a three-day event that includes the entire community and all of the community swim teams.
 It is held at the Greensboro Aquatic Center (the GAC) and serves as the culmination of the community swim season.
-It will be July 6th-8th.
-We will have a meeting June 27th with more information but we would love all our swimmers to participate.
+It will be July 10-12th.
+We will have a meeting July 2nd with more information, but we would love all our swimmers to participate.

 • Swim for Cancer: Every year swimmers raise money and see how many laps they can swim during practice - all for a good cause!

 • CSA Form: Every swimmer must fill out the CSA form online in order to participate in the first dual meet.
-Please check your email for the link and fill it out ASAP.
+Please check the website for the link and fill it out ASAP.

 bottom of page